ggomaeng/better-developer-quotes/README.md

 <a name="keon"></a>
 ###Keon Kim
 <small>Keon is a student at NYU who is really passionate about Machine Learning.
-He is very active github member who tries to contribute to open source projects related to machine learning.
+He is a very active GitHub member who tries to contribute to open source projects related to machine learning.

 https://github.com/keonkim</small>